Protecting People, Not Profits About Newkirk Zwagerman Read More ABout Us

 During an initial consultation, we focus on listening.
 We ask you to describe what has been happening, how long it has been going on, and what you have already tried.
 We may review documents you provide, such as emails or internal complaints, and we talk through potential legal issues that may be present.
 This conversation is confidential, and it is designed to help you understand your situation more clearly.

-If we move forward together, our attorneys work with you to define your goals.
-Some clients want to try to preserve their jobs or education and improve conditions where they are.
+If we move forward together, our attorneys will work with you to define your goals.
+Some clients want to try to preserve their jobs or education and improve the conditions where they are.
 Others are focused on holding an organization accountable or seeking a fair resolution after leaving.
 We then build a strategy that fits those goals, which may involve negotiation, administrative processes, or litigation, depending on the circumstances.

 Our team is licensed in both Iowa and Minnesota, and we are familiar with how employers and institutions in this region operate.
 We strive to keep you informed at each stage, explain your options in plain language, and answer your questions as they arise.
 Throughout the process, our focus remains on your story, your rights, and your ability to make informed choices about the path ahead.